kbab6aoo/resume/readme.md

 -	Experience in implmenting new business solutions and passionate about delivering the best solutions to clients
 -	Experience of designing and building end-to-end infrastructure solutions to the cloud with Amazon Web Services (AWS)

+##### PROFESSIONAL EXPERIENCE
+###### DevOps Engineer			Cisco Systems,					Contract	(Aug 2017 - Oct 2017)
+Video Cloud Services (VCS) customer operations function is responsible for ensuring the delivery of high quality services to customers and achieving high customer satisfaction
+###### Overview
+The role is to work collaboratively with the software engineering team to deploy and operate Video Systems in the Cloud, and help automate and streamline operations and processes.
+###### Business Delivery
+-	Servce as Conflunence technical resource and SME
+	-	Migrate Confluence wiki systems
+	-	Maintain and improve runbooks and operational processes
+	-	Establish and promote best practices for the usage of Confluence
+-	Cloud Technologies
+	-	AWS, OPENSTACK
+-	Provision Virtual Machines and Network Configurations
+	-	Centos 7, REDHAT & Windows
+	-	WAN, LAN, VLAN, TCP/IP, HTTP(S)